kescardoso/cryptopedia/README.md

 3. **The Glossary:** this is the Cryptopedia itself, where all the information is stored (listed by term name, term category and term description) in the form of a collapsable accordion list.

+4. **Category Lists:** There is the main category list, listing all categories for management, and there are query lists that filter terms by category.
+They display in the form of a collapsable accordion list, and these lists serve to improve the user interface.

-4. **Add New Buttons** this offers the possibility for users and admins to add new terms and new categories to the glossary, via a form wired to the database.
+5. **Add New Buttons** this offers the possibility for users and admins to add new terms and new categories to the glossary, via a form wired to the database.

-5. **Edit Button** this offers the possibility for users and admins to edit existing terms and categories already in the glossary.
+6. **Edit Button** this offers the possibility for users and admins to edit existing terms and categories already in the glossary.

-6. **Delete Button:** this offers the possibility for admins only to curate and erase terms and categories from the glossary.
+7. **Delete Button:** this offers the possibility for admins only to curate and erase terms and categories from the glossary.

-7. **Footer:** Displays credits and contact links.
+8. **Footer:** Displays credits and contact links.
 It also has a login/logout ticker that becomes available during user sessions.

 ### Features Left to Implement